yousty/event_store_client/docs/reading_events.md

 ## Result deserialization

-If you would like to skip deserialization of `#read` result, you should use `:skip_deserialization` argument.
-This way you will the result from EventStore DB as is, including system events, etc:
+If you would like to skip deserialization of the `#read` result, you should use the `:skip_deserialization` argument.
+This way you will receive the result from EventStore DB as is, including system events, etc:

 ```ruby
 EventStoreClient.client.read('some-stream', skip_deserialization: true)